SilentRemix/LinkScanner/README.md

 **Link Scanner - program for extracting an URL from image.**

-Take a photo which contains an URL to extract URL from the photo as a text.
-After you follow this URL.
+Take a photo which contains an URL to extract it from the photo as a text.
+After you can follow this URL.

 <img src="Screenshots/Picture.jpg" width="280"/>